Course Catalog 2024-2025

 GOV 348ca Seminar: Topics in International Politics-Conflict and Cooperation in Asia (4 Credits)

 The seminar identifies and analyzes the sources and patterns of conflict and cooperation among Asian states and between Asian and Western countries in the contemporary period.
 The course concludes by evaluating prospects for current efforts to create a new “Asia Pacific Community.”
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable